mrychlik/worldly-ocr/README.md

 # worldly-ocr
-Text-to-image conversion (OCR) for Pashto and Chinese, with a view towards comprehensive, multi-lingual OCR
+Text-to-image conversion (OCR) for Pashto and Chinese, with a view towards comprehensive, multi-lingual OCR.